 Outsourcing has become the backbone of many organizations and third parties have become the lifeblood to outsourcing.
-The average Fortune 500 company has over 20,000 vendors in 2017, as companies try to improve agility to stay ahead of market disruptors.
+The average organization has over 6000 third-party vendors, as companies try to improve agility to stay ahead of market disruptors.

 This agility comes with inherent risks.
 Cybercriminals have realized that often the easiest path to access a business’ confidential information is to ride in on trusted connections of weaker third parties.
 Regulators have responded by requiring businesses to mitigate and manage cyber risks.